proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-SSH-kill-a-frozen-session.md

 ---
 layout: single
-title: 'Nix: Killing A Frozen SSH Session'
+title: "Nix: Killing A Frozen SSH Session"
 excerpt: Something else to do rather than mashing the keyboard
 date: 2017-03-03
 last_modified_at: 2023-04-26 13:22:37